Get Ready for a New School Year

 Parents will be advised when these clinics are being held and parental consent is required.

-• No Nuts.
-No Peanuts
+• No Nuts, No Peanuts.

 Crescent School is an allergen-aware and nut-safe environment.
 This means there will be no foods or snacks served by the school that are known to contain peanuts, peanut by-products, nuts or traces of nuts.
 Parents must also be allergen-aware and nut-safe, and not knowingly bring allergens or traces of allergens into the school from home.